-You have just read the first instalment in this 5 part series.
+You have just read the first installment in this 5 part series.
 Part II will cover ‘Good Food’.
 Part III will cover ‘Good Hydration’, Part IV ‘Good Rest’ (sleep & less stress), and Part V is a Bonus about the Lifestyle change products for essential ‘Me-time’.
-Check back with The GOODista, and Subscribe to get the updates before anyone else 😉
+Check back with The GOODista, and Subscribe , Follow and Share.

 Recommended and Related: